kbroman/knitr_knutshell/pages/latex.md

 but it's maybe not for beginners), and then coming back to this.

-The first thing to note, with KnitR and LaTeX, is that the file that mixes R code chunks and LaTeX should have the extension `.Rnw`.
+The first thing to note, with knitr and LaTeX, is that the file that mixes R code chunks and LaTeX should have the extension `.Rnw`.
 That stands for "R noweb".
 [Noweb](https://www.cs.tufts.edu/~nr/noweb/) was an early system (still used) for